Keith-S-Thompson/fizzbuzz-c/README.md

 * [fizzbuzz09.c](https://github.com/Keith-S-Thompson/fizzbuzz-c/blob/master/fizzbuzz09.c)
   Similar, but using variables to remember whether `i` is a multiple of 3 and/or 5
 * [fizzbuzz10.c](https://github.com/Keith-S-Thompson/fizzbuzz-c/blob/master/fizzbuzz10.c)
-  Build an array of 100 (actually 101) function pointers, then traverse it
+  Build an array of 100 function pointers, then traverse it (does not scale well)
 * [fizzbuzz11.c](https://github.com/Keith-S-Thompson/fizzbuzz-c/blob/master/fizzbuzz11.c)
   Use a function that returns a pointer to the appropriate function
 * [fizzbuzz12.c](https://github.com/Keith-S-Thompson/fizzbuzz-c/blob/master/fizzbuzz12.c)